snicco/snicco/src/Snicco/Component/better-wpdb/README.md

 ```

 If some of your queries are highly dynamic you can consider using [latitude](https://github.com/shadowhand/latitude)
-which is a full-blown query builder that works perfectly with BetterWPDB.
+which is a full-blown query builder that works perfectly with **BetterWPDB**.

 `composer require latitude/latitude`